lukewhitingdev/lukewhitingdev/README.md

 ## About me 👾

 🔭 I’m currently working on getting my bachelor's degree in games programming (Final Year). <br />
-👨‍🎓 On the look-out for jobs openings in relation to my graduation in april 2022.
+👨‍🎓 On the look-out for job openings in relation to my graduation in april 2022.

 ### Socials, feel free to message me!: